-Seabrook is home to some amazing wildlife.
-Enjoy our wildlife but remember they have adapted to our presence but they are still wild animals and should be left alone.
+Seabrook Island is home to some amazing wildlife.
+Enjoy our wildlife but remember they have adapted to our presences.
+They are still wild animals and should be left alone.
 Seabrook’s wildlife will not bother you if you allow them to freely live in their environment.
 In all instances, pets and children should not be unsupervised outside.
 Please do not feed any wildlife on Seabrook Island under ANY circumstances.

 If the wildlife is being aggressive or exhibiting unusual behavior, please call the Security Gate at 843-768-6641.
 The Security staff will take action if they deem the animal a nuisance.
-However, if the animal is exhibiting normal behavior, they will most likely allow it to stay in its natural habitat.
+If the animal is exhibiting normal behavior, they will most likely allow it to stay in its natural habitat.

 Seabrook is a birder’s paradise.
 From bald eagles to osprey, blue herons to painted buntings, it is a feast for the eyes.
 For more information on what you might see, please visit Birds of Seabrook Island.

 Seabrook is home to bobcats, foxes, and coyotes.
 Their population is closely monitored and it is considered in balance with what our environment can support.
 They are afraid of people and will avoid them, however, it is always prudent to give them space and keep children and pets clear.
 Small pets should be supervised in yards.
 If you see a bobcat, fox, or coyote and would like to help us track their location, please to make a report (click here).